For best experience please turn on javascript and use a modern browser!

 • Profile

-My articles appear in journals such as Philosophy and Global Affairs, European Journal of Political Theory, The Review of Politics, Polity, New Political Science, The European Legacy, and Montaigne Studies.
+My academic articles appear in journals such as Political Theory, Theory & Event, Philosophy and Global Affairs, European Journal of Political Theory, The Review of Politics, Polity, New Political Science, The European Legacy, and Montaigne Studies.
 Some of these articles are the first to introduce Vietnamese political thought to the field of political theory.
+My public writings have appeared in the BBC, Aeon, Kyoto Review of Southeast Asia, and elsewhere.
+Click here for a list of publications.

 My teaching combines multi-methods and interdisciplinarity to engage students from diverse backgrounds.
 In my courses, students explore texts and trends that span impactful historical moments to pressing contemporary international issues and their ethical dimensions.
 We do this from a diverse range of cultural and ideological perspectives.
 We give special attention to how such perspectives are informed by historical memory, hegemonic and marginalized perspectives, and future hopes.
 Doing so positions my classes as learning experiences that challenge students’ assumptions and provide tools to advance cultural competence and globalized leadership skills.